-Principle of Wheatstone Bridge - Carey Foster's bridge and its applications - Potentiometer - principle - calibration of low range and high range voltmeter and low range ammeter - Thermoelectricity - Seebeck effect - Peltier and Thomson coefficients - Experiments to measure thermo e.m.f. using potentiometer - application of thermodynamics to a thermocouple - Peltier and Thomson coefficients - Thermo electric diagrams and its applications.
-20 nours
+Principle of Wheatstone bridge - Carey Foster's bridge and its application in the determination of temperature coefficient of resistance - potentiometer: principle - calibration of low range and high range voltmeter and low range ammeter - Thermoelectricity: Seebeck effect - laws of thermo E.M.F - experiment to measure thermo e.m.f. using potentiometer - Peltier and Thomson effects - application of thermodynamics to a thermocouple - Peltier and Thomson coefficients - thermoelectric power - thermo electric diagrams and its applications.